-We assume a set of test terminals in the network can send and receive test packets.
+1) Algorithm: We assume a set of test terminals in the network can send and receive test packets.
 Our goal is to generate a set of test packets to exercise every rule in every switch function, so that any fault will be observed by at least one test packet.
-This is analogous to software test suites that try to test every possible branch in the program.
-This goal can be specialized to testing every link.
+This is analogous to software test suites that try to test every possible branch in a program.
+The broader goal can be limited to testing every link or every queue.

-When generating test packets, there are two main constraints: (1) Port: ATPG must use only test terminals that are available; (2) Header: ATPG must use only headers that each test terminal is permitted to send.
+When generating test packets, ATPG must respect two key constraints: 1) Port: ATPG must only use test terminals that are available; 2) Header: ATPG must only use headers that each test terminal is permitted to send.
 For example, the network administrator may only allow using a specific set of VLANs.
-Formally:
+Formally, we have the following problem.

-PROBLEM 1 (TEST PACKET SELECTION).
-For a network with the switch functions, $\{T_1, ..., T_n\}$, and topology function, Γ , find the minimum set of test packets to exercise all reachable rules, subject to the port and header constraints.
-We choose test packets using an algorithm we call Test Packet Selection (TPS) algorithm.
-TPS first finds all the equivalent classes between each pair of available ports.
-An equivalent class is a set of packets that exercise the same combination of rules.
-It then samples each class to find the test packets, and finally compresses the resulting set of test packets to find the minimum covering set.
+Problem 1 (Test Packet Selection): For a network with the switch functions, $\{T_1, \ldots, T_n\}$, and topology function, Γ , determine the minimum set of test packets to exercise all reachable rules, subject to the port and header constraints.

+ATPG chooses test packets using an algorithm we call Test Packet Selection (TPS).
+TPS first finds all equivalent classes between each pair of available ports.
+An equivalent class is a set of packets that exercises the same combination of rules.
+It